sitebay/docs/articles/guides/quick-answers/sitebay/sitebay-dashboard-tools/index.md

 When it's time to remove a site, whether for cleanup or because a project has come to an end, this tool enables you to do so directly from the dashboard.
 It ensures that your site is properly and securely deleted from the server.

-Utilizing these dashboard tools effectively can greatly enhance your site management workflow on Site Bay.
+Utilizing these dashboard tools effectively can greatly enhance your site management workflow on SiteBay.
 From security features like HTTP Basic Authentication to performance optimizations such as clearing the cache or using Cloudflare Developer Mode, each tool is designed to provide you with a seamless and efficient hosting experience.

 ## Testing sites
 ### Cloudflare Developer Mode